Lieutenant Robert Hill Hanna, V.C. (1887-1967)

 The Sash our Forefathers Wore

 Hanna was decorated for his courageous actions with the Victoria Cross by His Majesty King George V, at a ceremony held at Buckingham Palace on December 5, 1917.
 He later achieved the rank of lieutenant.
 He was born near Hanna's Close in Kilkeel, County Down Ulster in Ireland, near to the Mourne Mountains.
 His personal sword is on the wall of Kilkeel Royal British Legion club.
-In Kilkeel he belonged to Aughnahoory Loyal Orange Lodge No 343 and upon moving to Canada he joined the Orange Order in Canada Vancouver based Ontario L.O.L.
-No. 2226.
+In Kilkeel he belonged to Aughnahoory Loyal Orange Lodge No. 343 and upon moving to Canada he joined the Orange Order in Canada Vancouver based Ontario Loyal Orange Lodge No. 2226.

 He died in Mount Lehman, British Columbia, Canada on 15 June 1967.